emc-mongoose/mongoose/README.md

 The repo contains the automation scripts to build/test/deploy the Mongoose backward compatibility bundle.
 Previously the repo contained the Mongoose sources for the basic functionality and some commonly used extensions.
 Currently it was split into the independent repos and the corresponding components.
-Each component has its own CI and versioning.
+Each component has its own documentation, CI versioning.
 For the mongoose documentation refer this [link](https://github.com/emc-mongoose/mongoose-base/tree/master/doc).

 # Core Components